sjunges/sjunges.github.io/_pages/cv.md

 ======
 (Conference presentations associated with a paper are not listed)

-- OWLS 2020
 - Runtime Monitoring in Markov Decision Processes, DESTION 2021, RP 2021
-- Parameter Synthesis in Markov Models, OWLS 2020, GI Kolloquium 2021
+- Parameter Synthesis in Markov Models, OWLS 2020 (invited), GI Kolloquium 2021
-- Complexity of Memoryless Policies in POMDPs, FUNCTION 2021
+- Complexity of Memoryless Policies in POMDPs, FUNCTION 2021 (invited)
+- Synthesising Probabilistic Programs, SynCop 2022 (invited)
 - Panelist at RL-CONFORM 2021

 Teaching